 There is no way to work backwards from the derived seed and discover the original seed value, even if the other wallet system is compromised.
 The derived wallet is completely separate from the COLDCARD so your original wallet and any other derived wallets will still be safe.

 Read the BIP-85 (Deterministic Entropy From BIP-32 Keychains) for more detail and other applications.

 Video: How to use BIP-85 Child Seeds with COLDCARD and other Bitcoin Wallets

 this useful standard, and for accepting our additions as the standard was being refined.

-Derived XPRV or seed words (12/18 or 24) could be used on another Coldcard if you wish.
+- Derived XPRVs or BIP-39 seed words (12, 18, or 24) can be used on another COLDCARD.

 - Temporarily using the derived seed on your COLDCARD allows you to sign PSBT files associated with the derived wallet.
 The key stays in effect until next you turn off the COLDCARD or log out.
 You will probably need to consult Walletrecovery.org in order to build specialized PSBT files for recovery purposes.